Punktum-dk/das-service-specification/README.md

 ### Available for designated user from waiting list: `available-on-waiting-list`

 A given domain name has been offered to the first entry on a waiting list and is awaiting the specific user's approval or decline to this offer.

+<a id="reserved-reserved"></a>
+### Reserved: `reserved`

+If an application has been enqueued with DK Hostmaster, but not processed.
+This can last a few seconds to a few days if the application require accept of agreement from the designated registrant

 <a id="service-domainis_available"></a>
 ## Service `/domain/is_available`